LordoftheWild/Eternal-Forest/README.md

 # Welcome to the Wild
-Welcome to the pre-alpha of something great (we're not ready to release it just yet).
+Welcome to the pre-release of something (this website is currently functioning as an updates page)